Social impact of the COVID-19 pandemic in the United Kingdom: Racism

 On 12 February 2020, Sky News reported that some British Chinese said they were facing increasing levels of racist abuse.
-It was recorded that hate crimes against British Chinese people between January and March 2020 have tripled the amount of hate crimes in the past two years in the UK.
+It was recorded that hate crimes against British Chinese people between January and March 2020 have tripled the number of hate crimes in the past two years in the UK.
 According to the London Metropolitan Police, between January and June 2020, 457 race-related crimes against British East and Southeast Asians (ESEA).

 Verbal abuse has been one of the common forms of racism experienced by British Chinese.
 Just before the lockdown in February 2020, British Chinese children recalled experiences of fear and frustration due to bullying and name calling in their schools.
 According to a June 2020 poll, 76% of British Chinese had received racial slurs at least once, and 50% regularly received racial slurs, a significantly higher frequency than experienced by any other racial minority.

 Racism during the pandemic has also impacted a number of Chinese-owned business, especially within the catering business, as well as an increase in violent assaults against British East and Southeast Asians.

 In light of the increasing racism in the UK, a non-profit, grassroots organisation besea.n established "to promote positive representation of ESEA people in the UK and tackle discrimination at all levels in [British] society."
 The organisation planned to establish ESEA heritage month in September 2021 to celebrate the history and culture of ESEA.